TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 **DesignStripe**

-• The illustration you see in the hero section of the website is downloaded from DesignStripe.
+• The illustration in the hero section of the website is downloaded from DesignStripe.

 • They provide illustration with different theme of very high quality to download for free.

-• You can also download it as PNG or SVG with transparent background.
+• You can download it as PNG or SVG with transparent background.

 **Link of DesignStripe** : [DesignStripe](https://designstripe.com/)